codesqueak/Nascom/README.md

 1. Clone the project and load into your favourite IDE
 2. Find required ROM's (See configuration below)
-3. Execute the Emulator.class in NasBusEmulator
+3. Execute the Emulator.class in com.codingrodent.emulator
 4. Enjoy that 4MHz goodness !

 ###Configuration: